πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 β‘’ (int, int) β€” to a function that takes two ints

-β‘£ outer int β€” returning int
+β‘£ the outer int β€” and returns an int

 Mind the parentheses